-Diablo and similar series in its genre most often have an extremely high replayability factor due to their end-game progression, which involves replaying the game on a higher difficulty.
-Diablo Immortal is no different, and after unlocking the requirements, learning how to change the difficulty is pretty straightforward.
+If you’re wondering how to change difficulty in Diablo Immortal, you’re not alone.
+All games in its genre most have an extremely high replayability factor due to their end-game progression, which involves replaying the game on a higher difficulty.
+After unlocking the requirements, here’s what to do.

 You must meet the following requirements to change the difficulty in Diablo Immortal: